-Grid views present a grid of images, which typically represent content items.
-Examples of grid view usage include a document browser, with a grid of document thumbnails that can be opened, or a background chooser, with a grid of images from which the user can select.
+Grid views present a grid of images.
+Examples include a document browser, with a grid of document thumbnails that can be opened, or a background chooser, with a grid of images from which the user can select.

 Wherever possible, each grid item should have a unique thumbnail.